scf37/river/README.md

 Create backup configuration file via `create-config` command and see comments there
 ### Custom drivers
 Create new folder, it will be driver name, with 3 executables inside.
 See existing drivers for details.
-To work correcly, scripts should return non-zero exit code on error, stdout is only printed in verbose mode, stderr is always printed on error
+To work correctly, scripts should return non-zero exit code on error, stdout is only printed in verbose mode, stderr is always printed on error